GreenRandomDinosaur/PruningNumberGuarantee/README.md

 Each directory contains .sh files.
 Some of them are used to obtain statistics, while others are for plotting the results.

+Our implementation is based on the implementation of Wang et al. [1].
+We thank the authors for making their code publicly available.

+[1] Wang, Chaoqi, Guodong Zhang, and Roger Grosse.
+"Picking Winning Tickets Before Training by Preserving Gradient Flow."
+International Conference on Learning Representations.